-Square Up credit card processing isn’t a good fit for every business.
-Square is best suited for individuals, or for businesses with low or sporadic sales volume or a low average sale amount.
-And even then, Square's poor customer service and tendency to hold funds and impose reserves makes it a gamble for any person or business.
+Square credit card processing isn’t a good fit for every business.
+It’s best suited for individuals or businesses with low or sporadic sales volume or a low average sale amount.

 Square has oversimplified credit card processing.
-This has allowed the company to grow rapidly, but at the expense and frustration of many of its users in form of deposit limits, frozen funds, and poor customer service.
+This has allowed the company to grow rapidly, but at the expense and frustration of many of its users – frustration that comes in the form of deposit limits, frozen funds, and poor customer service.

 - Rates, Fees & Pricing Model